dimsmol/authen/README.md

 ## Tokener

 Creates and parses tokens.
 Too simple for most cases, but can be used as a base for your tokeners.

+Token is a string guaranteed to contain only:

+* base64 characters
+* ':' character
+* characters of key and algo used by signer and/or crypter
+* your data characters (if not encrypted)

+Note, that characters from your data may be left "as is", so you possibly will want to perform escaping or something.

 Methods: